Skip to main content

 Oliva’s Model of Curriculum Development takes a systematic, step-by-step approach, starting with the diagnosis of learners’ needs, followed by the formulation of objectives, the selection and organisation of content, the planning of learning experiences, and evaluation.

-Wheeler’s Model of Curriculum, in contrast, emphasises the iterative nature of curriculum development, following a continuous cycle of setting aims, selecting content, designing learning experiences, evaluating outcomes, and revising the curriculum based on feedback.
+Wheeler’s Model of Curriculum, in contrast to above mentioned models, emphasises the iterative nature of curriculum development, following a continuous cycle of setting aims, selecting content, designing learning experiences, evaluating outcomes, and revising the curriculum based on feedback.
 Together, these models provide B.Ed students with frameworks for structured, outcome-oriented, and reflective curriculum planning.

 1. Understanding by Design (UbD)